Schema Registry for Confluent Platform¶

 About Schema Registry¶

-Schema Registry is a key component of Stream Governance, available in Essentials and Advanced Stream Governance packages, and a premium feature of self-managed Confluent Platform that provides a centralized repository for managing and validating schemas used in data processing and serialization (into and out of binary format).
+Schema Registry is a key component of Stream Governance, available in Essentials and Advanced Stream Governance packages on Confluent Cloud, and as a premium feature of self-managed Confluent Platform.
+Schema Registry provides a centralized repository for managing and validating schemas used in data processing and serialization (into and out of binary format).
 As an event based system, Confluent brokers uses Schema Registry to intelligently transfer Kafka topic message data and events between producers and consumers.

 Schema Registry provides several benefits, including data validation, compatibility checking, versioning, and evolution.
 It also simplifies the development and maintenance of data pipelines and reduces the risk of data compatibility issues, data corruption, and data loss.